Mrs. Karol Feld

 The purpose of the Saint Basil Academy Writing Center is to offer all students the chance to: increase student learning by writing to learn (in all disciplines); increase student learning by writing to communicate (in all disciplines); increase critical thinking skills (in all disciplines); provide peer editing from student staff (supervised by faculty in all disciplines); provide students with more opportunities to write (essay contests); and to provide Peer Editors with ongoing workshops and speakers on the use of a writing center and how to facilitate student writing (classroom writing, homework, papers, and assessments).

 Youth Ministry is a unique, totally service-oriented organization at Saint Basil Academy.
 Its purpose is to provide a way for students to get involved in their community and lend a helping hand to People in Need (“PIN”).
-This organization is open to anyone who wants to participate in any of the activities offered; unlike a club, you don't have to be a member to become an active participant.
+This organization is open to anyone who wants to participate in any of the activities offered.
 Board members direct prayer services, sandwich days, collections for the homeless, Fast for Hunger, Friendship Day and Pro-Life activities, just to name a few.
 All faculty and students are encouraged to participate in these service-oriented activities so as to make a small difference in the lives of those in need.

 “He who sows courtesy reaps friendship, and he who plants kindness gathers love.”